RoundingWell/care-ops-frontend/README.md

 $ npm test
 ```

-Occasionally the webpack server does not release the port, so dev-ing in either environment uses the wrong port and fails.
+Occasionally the vite server does not release the port, so dev-ing in either environment uses the wrong port and fails.
 To fix this try:
 ```
 $ npm stop